openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 You may refer to `-h, --help` to full list of command line options.
 Some optional arguments are:

-- `-r, --root` prefix for all relative paths.
 - `-d, --definitions` path to the global configuration file.
 - `-e, --extensions` directory with InferenceEngine extensions.
 - `-b, --bitstreams` directory with bitstream (for Inference Engine with fpga plugin).